-Mechanism What this does Waste Management Licensing Regulations 1994 and controlled disposal reduce the potential for waste materials of all kinds to enter the water environment.
-Coal Industry Act 1994 as amended by Water Act 2003 and supported by Ministerial Statements and a Memorandum of Understanding with the Environment Agency Provides powers to the Coal Authority to clean up and prevent water pollution from coal mines in England and Wales together with a prioritised programme of improvements required to minewaters in order to meet WFD objectives.
+Mechanism What this does Statements and a Memorandum of Understanding with the Environment Agency improvements required to minewaters in order to meet WFD objectives.
 Trade effluent controls under the Water Resources Act 1991 and the Water Industry Act 1991 Applies to discharges and drainage arrangements from certain industrial sites.
 Detergents Regulations 2005 Covers use of detergents by industry, institutions and consumers, as well as specifying the biodegradability of active ingredients of detergents (surfactants).
-Environmental Protection Act 1990 Part 2A (remediation of contaminated land) and the Contaminated Land Regulations 2006 Provides for Notices to require remediation of contaminated land to improve the quality of groundwater and surface water.
+Environmental Protection Act 1990, Part 2A (remediation of contaminated land) and the Contaminated Land Regulations 2006 Provides for Notices to require remediation of contaminated land to improve the quality of groundwater and surface water.